autocrossblog/autocrossblog_astro/src/content/post/2009/2009-07-05-back-on-the-wagon.md

 ---
+tags: [ [ 240z, datsun ] ]
+author: "chris"
 publishDate: 2009-07-05T23:52:31+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2009/back-on-the-wagon"
+excerpt: "The blog shares the author's journey of restoring a Datsun, detailing the removal of the rear hatch, plans for extra parts, and experimenting with pai..."
 title: "Back on the wagon"
-excerpt: "The blog shares the author's journey of restoring a Datsun, detailing the removal of the rear hatch, plans for extra parts, and experimenting with pai..."
-author: chris
-url: 'back-on-the-wagon'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 So I finally got some more time on the Datsun over the past few days.
 Friday I went down to my boss' house and used his bead blaster to clean up some of the suspension pieces (photos of those later this week).